 First of all, Sell My Phone is simply a phone recycling comparison website.
 We direct you to buyers of mobile phones rather than buy them ourselves.

-However, phone recyclers and refurbishers do have strategies for detecting broken phones.
+However, phone recyclers do have strategies for detecting broken phones.
 Not only can they not accept or pay money for them, if they discover a phone is stolen, they are legally required to then follow certain steps.

 First, recyclers will check the status of every phone they receive through the CheckMEND database using its unique IMEI number.
 The CheckMEND database will tell them a number of things about the device, including;